alphabetsoop/pwa-react/README.md

 ngrok http 8080
 ```

 Open `https://<ngrok-id>.ngrok.io` on your phone, and you should get a pop-up to install as a progressive web app, which is saved to your home screen.
-(You only get the pop-up once - if you miss it, clear the cache on Chrome and reload the website).
+You only get the pop-up once - if you miss it, clear the cache on Chrome and reload the website.

+(Service workers only work over HTTPS, which is frustrating, and HTTPS in internal network was difficult for me, which is why I used ngrok.)

 If you kill the http-server, and reload the React app on your phone, it should still work since it can run offline.